onionskin/onionskin/README.md

 ### Basic Usage ###

-*Syntax Updated:* in order to add new models, I had to replace the old sync syntax, the new one is based on promises, and for using on the browser you will have to add the [Q](https://github.com/kriskowal/q) (on npm it will be installed as a dependency)
+*Syntax Updated:* in order to add new drivers, I had to replace the old sync syntax, the new one is based on promises, and it now depends on [bluebird](https://github.com/kriskowal/q)

 ```javascript
 // Initialize a stash pool